Adam Koenig

-Adam Koenig (born February 22, 1971) is an American politician serving as a member of the Kentucky House of Representatives from the 69th district.
+Adam Koenig (born February 22, 1971) is an American politician who represented district 69 in the Kentucky House of Representatives from 2007 to 2023.
+He was defeated for renomination in 2022 by Steven Doan.

 Education

 Koenig graduated from Covington Catholic High School in 1989.
 He earned a Bachelor of Arts degree in political science from Miami University.

 Career

 Koenig was the primary sponsor to a change in the law that prevents federally-certified radiologists from analyzing X-rays to assess black lung compensation claims, restricting such determinations to pulmonologists.